SAP/openui5-docs/docs/Using_Data_Binding_for_Data_Export_f1ee7a8.md

 ### Export Types

 You can use the CSV export type out of the box, or define other export types.
-The concept is similar to custom notepad controls, see [Developing Controls](Developing_Controls_8dcab00.md).
+The concept is similar to custom notepad controls, see [8dcab0011d274051808f959800cabf9f.md]().
 The generate method is called and should return the created file as a string.

 > Note:
 > Make sure that all values are encoded or escaped properly.